Dealing with outdated third-party components

 Where are these outdated components used in my application?

 Once you have a list of the outdated third-party components, the next step is find out where these components are being used in your application so that you can make an update plan.
-The right panel shows a high-level view of the items interacting with the third-part component in your application.
+The right panel shows a high-level view of the items interacting with the third-party component in your application.
 Clicking the Investigate button opens up the relevant objects and nodes in full screen mode.
 A hypothetical example is explained below.

 Example